kijiproject/kiji/kijiproject.github.com/_posts/tutorials/music-recommendation/DEVEL/2012-01-01-next-songs.md

 <h3 style="margin-top:0px;padding-top:10px;"> TestTopNextSongsPipeline.java </h3>
 Two jobs are constructed during this test and run one after another.
-The first job outputs to an intermediate Avro container file (Add link to relevant userguide section) written to the local file system which is used as input by the second job.
+The first job outputs to an intermediate Avro container file written to the local file system which is used as input by the second job.
 Each of the jobs is configured using a job builder:

 {% highlight java %}